catmelonllc/pretty-bash/README.md

 # Enhanced Bash Configuration

+# FOR THE DEV TO READ!
+fastfetch and 1 other package didnt exist in debian 12 repos. it gives the OPTION to skip installing neofetch (and it still works!)

 ## Overview

 A comprehensive `.bashrc` configuration with modern terminal enhancements for Unix-like systems.
 This setup provides powerful aliases, custom functions, an enhanced prompt, and integrated tools to significantly improve your terminal productivity and experience.